PROGRAM SCHEDULE

 3:30 – 4:00 p.m.

-Beyond the PID: revolutionizing glass melting through AI-driven advanced process control, Josh Peeno, J Peeno Innovation Group
+Beyond the PID: revolutionizing glass melting through AI-driven advanced process control, Josh Peeno, President, J Peeno Innovation Group

 4:00 – 4:30 p.m.